rahi-lab/targettrack/README.md

 We understand it could be exhaustive to install and run external code.
 If you encounter any problems, please do not hesitate to corefranciscopark@g.harvard.edu or :warning: Can you add your email Mahsa? :warning: for assistance, we will be happy to help even if it is a very simple problem.

 # Requirements
+## System Requirements
+- Processor (CPU): Intel Core i5 or AMD Ryzen 5 or higher
+- Operating System: Aesthetically best on Linux(Tested on Ubuntu, Mint), but all functionalities available on Mac and Windows.
+However, since a Mac cannot have a CUDA compatible Nvidia GPU, the GUI can only be used for annotation and proofreadin.
+- Memory (RAM): 16GB+ (32GB+ recommended)
+- Storage : SSD highly recommended for fast IO, please have at least 4x (size of your h5 data) available for smooth running
+- :red_circle: GPU: (optional but highly recommended if training a network) NVIDIA 2080 Ti or higher recommended, a large-memory GPU is preferred over a fast boost clock GPU.
+Especially, gaming GPUs are enough for this purpose.

+## Dependencies
 - python=3.8.13  #3.9 and 3.10 works but hasn't been tested throughly
 - pytorch=1.11.0 # 1.8 ~ 1.12 all seems to work, but is not guaranteed
 - ipython :warning: Do we need this Mahsa? (not on our side)